patternfly/pf-codemods/packages/class-name-updater/README.md

 Options:
   -V, --version      output the version number --extensions       comma-delineated list of file extensions to update, by default includes css, scss, less, ts, tsx, js, jsx and md
+  --exclude          comma-delineated list of files to exclude, files should include their path relative to where this utility is being called
   --fix              whether to run fixer
   -h, --help         display help for command
 ```